nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Launching the app
    1. Refer to the [Quick Start](https://ay2122s2-cs2103t-w11-3.github.io/tp/UserGuide.html#quick-start) section of the User Guide on setting up TeachWhat!.
-   2. Launch the program using the Terminal with this command `java -jar TeachWhat!.jar`
+   2. Launch the program using the Terminal with this command `java -jar TeachWhat.jar`
    3. Test Case: First launch\
    Expected: Sample data should populate the lists.
 A data folder along with config.json and preferences.json should be created in the current directory.